 The Hornwort is known for the shape of its foliage, which is similar to that of a raccoon’s tail, oddly enough.
 Another significant feature of the hornwort is its free-floating status.

 In the wild, it’s frequently seen in marshes, but in an aquarium, it will often be attached to objects including rocks and substrate.
 Due to a bushy structure, it can act as a great hiding place for young or smaller fish.
-Regular pruning will surely be required, because this plant grows fast.
-It also has the tendency to shed needles.
+Regular pruning will surely be required because this plant grows fast.
+It also has a tendency to shed needles.

 Many people use hornworts as a maintenance plant.
 The hornwort has the ability to stabilize a tank’s nitrate and ammonia levels.
 This makes it a valuable plant for new aquariums that need to build a healthy ecosystem, and active aquariums on the verge of crashing.